alaffin12/stackedit/Caught by Stradh.md

 This room is filled with baking implements, including but not limited to: wooden bowls; rolling pins; various herbs and spices; flour; sugar and several gourds of an unknown white powder.
 In one of the cupboards are three elixers - a magical one labelled "Youth" which makes the imbiber appear younger and more attractive for 24 hours; a non-magical one labelled "Laughter" which infects the imbibers with "Cackle Fever"; and a non-magical one labelled "Mother's Milk" which is actually a dose of "Pale Tincture"

+*Note for "Cackle Fever" - the odds of contracting it in the presence of someone infected with it over the course of the day are incredibly high.
+Every day they spend time around someone infect they must make a DC 20 Constitution save or become infected themselves*

 ### Vallaki

 ### The Amber Temple